Plan an Event

 - Get in touch with your local paper and see if they will cover your local event.
 Also arts organisation have fantastic resources to promote local events in the area.

 Poetry Ireland is running a marketing, advertising and PR campaign to connect poetry and people on Poetry Day Ireland.
-We will promote events across the country on our website, as well as issue national and regional press releases for Poetry Day Ireland.
+We will promote online events across the country and around the world on our website, as well as issue national and regional press releases for Poetry Day Ireland.

 Register your event